ros2-rust/ros2_rust/docs/Building.md

 ### Failed to resolve patches

-When you've deleted your `install` directory but not your `.cargo` directory, you'll get this error:
+If you've deleted your `install` directory but not your `.cargo` directory, you'll get this error:

 > error: failed to resolve patches for `https://github.com/rust-lang/crates.io-index`